FreshRealm/coding-standards/code-review.md

 ## Goals of Code Review
 - To ensure multiple people understand and can support the code.
-- To spread coding expertise, both from the review and from the author.
+- To spread coding expertise, both from the reviewer and from the author.
 - To assist in delivering the most reliable, performant, and highest quality product.

 ## General Process